 Building Regulations: HOW you are building it

 Building Regulations are about how the building is constructed — structural integrity, fire safety, insulation, drainage, ventilation, electrical safety.
+They are set out in the Approved Documents A–S published by the Department for Levelling Up, Housing and Communities (now Ministry of Housing, Communities and Local Government).
+The official documents are available at https://www.gov.uk/government/collections/approved-documents.
 Even a project that does not need planning permission almost always needs Building Regulations approval.

 What Building Regulations cover